-- (a) Each Committee meets periodically for the correct performance of the functions and tasks entrusted to it.
-Each Committee also meets whenever requested by one of its members by means of a written request to the Chairman of the Committee with indication of the items to be placed on the agenda. - (b) Each Committee may meet in any location, even outside the national territory and also by means of telecommunication. - (c) The notice of call is sent by the Secretary on behalf of the Chairman of the Committee by registered letter, fax or e-mail with read notification.
+Each Committee also meets whenever requested by one of its members by means of a written request to the Chairman of the Committee with indication of the items to be placed on the agenda, or by the Chief Executive Officer.

+- (b) Each Committee may meet in any location, even outside the national territory and also by means of telecommunication. - (c) The notice of call which includes, in addition to the topics of the meeting, the date, time and place of the meeting or the indication that it will be held exclusively online with the relative connection methods is sent by the Secretary on behalf of the Chairman of the Committee by registered letter, fax or e-mail with read receipt.
 After its notification to all recipients, the notice of the meeting is also made available on the DiliTrust Exec platform.
 The notice of call is sent to the members of each Committee at least three days before the date set for the meeting; in case of urgency, the Committees may be convened with 24 hours' notice.
-The notice of call is also sent to the members of the Board of Statutory Auditors as well as to the chief executive officers and made known to the heads of the corporate functions involved by e-mail limited to the relevant parties.

-- (d) The meeting of the Committee convened without observing the methods indicated above will in any case be considered validly constituted if all the members of the Committee participate or if the chairman of the Board of Statutory Auditors or another auditor designated by them is present and all the absent auditors have been informed of the meeting and have not opposed its conduct. - (e) The meetings of each Committee may be held through the use of suitable audiovideoconferencing and/or teleconferencing systems, provided that all the participants can be identified and are allowed to follow the meeting and to intervene simultaneously in the discussion of the topics set out in the meeting's agenda, as well as to receive, transmit or view documents in real time.
-In this case, the notice of meeting must indicate connection methods.
-In the event that the meeting takes place exclusively by means of telecommunication, the same may be called without indication of a physical location. - (f) The meetings of each Committee are chaired by the Chairman of the Committee or, in the event of their absence or impediment, by the oldest member, who supervises the preparation of the work, directs, coordinates the meeting by moderating the discussion. - (g) In case of absence or impediment of the Secretary, the Chairman of the Committee, at the beginning of the Committee meeting, appoints a meeting secretary, also chosen from outside its members. - (h) For the meetings of each Committee, any documentation relative to the issues on the agenda is made available to the members of the Committee, by the Secretary, through the DiliTrust Exec platform well in advance of the meeting, and in any case within the second day prior to the day fixed for the meeting, except in cases of urgent convocation of the Committee, when the documentation is made available as quickly as possible. - (i) For the meetings of each Committee to be valid, the presence of the majority of its members is required.
-Resolutions are taken by majority vote of the members of the Committee present; in the event of a tie, the chairman will cast the decisive vote. - (j) The meetings and resolutions of each Committee are recorded in minutes kept at the Company and signed by the Chairman of the Committee and by the Secretary (or, in the event of absence or impediment, by their substitutes).
-The archive of the minutes and the extracts of the same are full proof of the meetings and resolutions passed.
-Copies and extracts of the minutes are verified with a declaration of conformity signed by the Chairman of the Committee and by the Secretary.
+The notice of call is also sent to the members of the Board of Statutory Auditors as well as to the chief executive officers and made known, within the limits of their competence, to the heads of the corporate functions involved by e-mail limited to the relevant parties. - (d) The meeting of the Committee convened without observing the methods indicated above will in any case be considered validly constituted if all the members of the Committee participate or if the chairman of the Board of Statutory Auditors or another auditor designated by them is present and all the absent auditors have been informed of the meeting and have not opposed its conduct. - (e) The meetings of each Committee may be held through the use of suitable audiovideoconferencing and/or teleconferencing systems, provided that all the participants can be identified and are allowed to follow the meeting and to intervene simultaneously in the discussion of the topics set out in the meeting's agenda, as well as to receive, transmit or view documents in real time. - (f) The meetings of each Committee are chaired by the Chairman of the Committee or, in the event of their absence or impediment, by the oldest member, who supervises the preparation of the work, directs, coordinates the meeting by moderating the discussion. - (g) In case of absence or impediment of the Secretary, the Chairman of the Committee, at the beginning of the Committee meeting, appoints a meeting secretary, also chosen from outside its members. - (h) For the meetings of each Committee, any documentation relative to the issues on the agenda is made available to the members of the Committee, by the Secretary, through the DiliTrust Exec platform well in advance of the meeting, and in any case within the second day prior to the day fixed for the meeting, except in cases of urgent convocation of the Committee, when the documentation is made available as quickly as possible. - (i) For the meetings of each Committee to be valid, the presence of the majority of its members is required.
+Resolutions are taken by majority vote of the members of the Committee present; in the event of a tie, the meeting chairman will cast the decisive vote.